anna-meszaros/ROME/rome/README.md

 On each cluster, it then uses normalization and decorrelation, before fitting applying simple KDE to it.

 ROME has shown itself to be superior when dealing with multi-modal and highly corrolated distributions.

+## Installation
+ROME can be installed using the simple "pip install romepy" command.

+## Usage
+Inside a script, the following commands can be used:
+'''
+asdfasdf
+'''